Five Benefits of Low Carbon Communities

 Protecting Fresh Water

 The Greenbelt is the source of water for rivers, wetlands, and lakes, while providing a source of drinking water for hundreds of thousands of people.
-By protecting the Greenbelt we improve water quality.
+By protecting and expanding the Greenbelt we improve water quality.

 Providing Green Space

 The Greenbelt is a place for recreation.
 From hiking, to cycling, and canoeing, there is something for everyone in the Greenbelt.
 The Greenbelt is home to nature and close to home.

 What You Can Do